robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 - Tells the browser we're using HTML5 (the latest version).

-*Note: The CodePen did this automatically for us.
-It did a lot!*
+*Note: The CodePen did this automatically for us.*

 <aside class="notes">